Sefirosu/comp361_assignment2/README.md

 * For the tests:   ruby test.rb

 Unfortunately I haven't gone to the effort of adding commandline parameters.
-You will have to add entries to program.rb yourself.
+You will have to add entries to program.rb or test.rb yourself, following the examples I have already inserted.

 Program Structure
 -----------------